How to Mirror a Local GitLab Repository to a Remote GitLab Repository

 apt update and

-apt upgrade commands to upgrade other packages that needed updated.
+apt dist-upgrade commands to upgrade other packages that needed updated.
 I noticed that it then finished the full GitLab installation process since it had a root password.
 I thought that process was a bit odd, but it did work.

 Prerequisite GitLab Configuration